-In September 2018, the District completed the conversion of its Electronic Medical Records (EMR) to the Cerner system.
-This conversion included the software license, equipment, and installation costs for over 50 clinical modules, and the entire revenue cycle module.
-Improvements, modifications, and upgrades of the EMR system have been ongoing during the year.
-The system was capitalized at a cost of \$35,000.
-As indicated in Note 8 of the basic financial statements, the cost of the project was financed by cash reserves and a \$20,000 loan.
-The District has committed to support services from Cerner through March 2024 and may renew the license and related support thereafter.
+In 2018, the District completed the conversion of its electronic medical records (EMR) to the Cerner system.
+This conversion included the software license, equipment, and installation costs for over 50 clinical modules and the revenue cycle system.
+Since the initial implementation of the EMR, there have been improvements, modifications and upgrades.
+The system's capitalized cost is approximately \$35,000.
+EMR was financed by cash reserves and a five-year \$20,000 loan.
+The District has committed to support services from Cerner through March 2024 and will most likely renew the license and support thereafter.